AyazShaikh01/PyLabs/README.md

 ## 🔍 What’s This Repo All About?

-I’m want to not just follow tutorials — I’m trying to **learning by doing**.
+I’m want to not just follow tutorials — I’m trying to do **"learning by doing"**.

-This repository is where I try to:
+This repository is where I want to:
 - Implement concepts in **a different way**
 - Solving problems with **logic Building** and **Stuff**
 - Maintaining **daily logs** of what I learn and build and **Where i failed**